 Honda EU3000IH1A Handi 3000W Inverter Generator is one of my top favorites for those who are looking for the best generator for RV camping.

 You’re gonna be pleased with the ease of operation and the fact that it’s SO quiet, and never bothered anyone (including animals, you know) next to you at the campsite.

 Honda generator is very popular and has been around for many years.
 They’re reliable, quiet, and tough in every situation.
 No wonder that so many people love them.

-But as with any king on the throne, there always worthy competitors trying to compete with them in terms of power, quality, features, and pricing.
+But as with any king on the throne, there are always worthy competitors trying to compete with them in terms of power, quality, features, and pricing.